oneeve8/kobble-data/content/Tutorial2.md

 Don’t worry, if you forget, you can always refer to our Markdown cheat sheet

-If you are new to Markdown, don’t worry, it’s very easy to learn.
+If you are new to Markdown, no worries, it’s very easy to learn.

+***

+I